7. Antibiotic Conjugation Chemistry

-Bacteria satisfy their iron demand through active uptake of self-made and/or foreign siderophor molecules using specific transporters.
-We try to utilize these transporters for antibiotic uptake by coupling siderophore motifs to antibiotics using a DOTAM/Metal scaffold.
+Bacteria satisfy their iron demand through an active uptake of self-made and/or foreign siderophore molecules.
+We utilize these siderophore transporters for antibiotic uptake by coupling siderophore motifs to antibiotics using a DOTAM/metal scaffold.
+Conjugation of dyes but also drugs against Gram-negative bacteria is an opportunity to improve the detection and the treatment of bacterial infection.

 8. Natural product synthesis and semisynthesis

-Synthesis of new derivatives of Soraphen A for the exploration of structure-activity relationships
+Semisynthesis of new derivatives of soraphen A for the exploration of structure-activity relationships

 Bachelor & Master